 - Put 250 grams of the flour (2 cups) in the bowl of a stand mixer bowl with the salt, sugar and yeast.
 Stir well, then add add all 5 oz of hot water and 2 tablespoons of milk.
 Stir by hand to make a soft dough, then add remaining flour 1 tablespoon a time as kneaded until dough is stiff enough to knead.

 - Attach dough hook and let the machine knead the dough until it is smooth and elastic.
 It should not be sticky, but rather stiff enough to leave the sides of the bowl as the machine kneads it.

 - Once the dough is smooth and elastic (5 to 8 minutes depending on your mixer), you can simply cover the bowl with plastic or if you prefer, transfer the bowl to a second lightly greased bowl.

 - Allow dough to rise for about 45 minutes or until doubled in bulk.

-- Punch down the dough and divide it into 6 sections.
+- Punch down the dough and divide it into either 4 or 6 sections.
 Shape each section into a ball, then poke your finger through the center and twirl the dough around your finger to form a loop with a hole about 2 inches in diameter.
 The holes will shrink as the bagels are boiled and baked, so at this point the holes should seem quite large.

 - Set the bagels on a baking sheet lined with parchment paper and cover with a greased sheet of plastic wrap.
 Let rise for about 25 minutes.